By Dr. Lawrence Wilson

 A VERY HEALTHFUL LIFESTYLE

 Rest And Sleep.
-Enough rest and sleep are first in all
+Enough rest and sleep are of great

 Natural sleep remedies can help.
-Take something to hasten rest and sleep if needed.
+If needed, take something to hasten rest and sleep.
 Drugs can be used for sleep if needed.
 Often, however, nutrients such as calcium, magnesium, 5-htp, melatonin and others will suffice.
 No amount of nutrition or other methods will overcome a lack of rest and sleep.

 Deep Breathing, Sunshine, Some Light